FormidableLabs/radium/docs/guides/README.md

 If you use the query `@media print`, your print styles will not show up on Firefox at all, or in Chrome when triggering `window.print` from JavaScript.
 See [Issue 132](https://github.com/FormidableLabs/radium/issues/132#issuecomment-99805511) for more details.

-#### IE9 Suppert
+#### IE9 Support

-IE9 supprts CSS media queries, but doesnt support the `matchMedia` API.
+IE9 supports CSS media queries, but doesn't support the `matchMedia` API.
 You'll need a [polyfill that includes addListener](https://github.com/paulirish/matchMedia.js/).

 ## Styling multiple elements in a single component